 If the driver does not install through this process, please try the steps below to manually install the 22.214.171.1240 driver that is normally installed through Windows Update.

 - Download usb-bt4le-win10.zip and open it.
 It should open through Compressed Folder Tools, unless you have other decompression software installed

-- You should see a folder in there called Broadcom 64.
+- You should see a folder in there called Broadcom 64 (or Broadcom 32).
 Drag that folder to your desktop and open it.
 This is to extract the files (you will encounter problems if you don't extract the files before continuing)

 - Click Yes on the User Account Control message.
 You should see a message that the operation completed successfully

 - Restart your PC with the adapter installed and then try using Bluetooth again, follow our pairing guide to connect your device